Trodek/TroEngine/README.md

 To save the current scene theres an option at File->Save Scene.
 The scenes can be loaded using drag n drop.

 GameObjects can be saved as prefabs, but can't be loaded at the moment.

-Wierd things can happen if you try it.
+Shaders can be changed and created at the material component inside the inspector.
+To edit them, click the edit button on inspector.

+A scene with a water wave created with shaders is available at Assets\Scenes.
+To use it, first load the scene, then do your work.

+Shaders can be loaded on the engine using drag and drop.
+Vertex shaders extension must be .vert and fragment ones .frag.

 ## GitHub
 The engine is mantained by Trodek.